 General.
-Our partnership agreement requires that, within 45 days after the end of each quarter, we distribute all of our available cash to unitholders of record on the applicable record date.
+Our partnership agreement requires that, within 45 days after the end of each quarter, we distribute all of our available cash pro rata to unitholders of record on the applicable record date.

 Definition of Available Cash.
-Available cash, for any quarter, consists of all cash on hand at the end of that quarter:
+Available cash, for any quarter, consists of all cash and cash equivalents on the date of determination of available cash for that quarter;

-- less the amount of cash reserves established by our general partner to: - provide for the proper conduct of our business (including future capital expenditures and credit needs); - · comply with applicable law, any of our debt instruments or other agreements to which we or any of our subsidiaries are a party; or - provide funds for distributions to our unitholders and to our general partner for any one or more of the next four quarters; - · plus, if our general partner so determines, all or a portion of cash on hand on the date of determination of available cash for such quarter.
+- less the amount of cash reserves established by our general partner to: - · provide for the proper conduct of our business, including reserves for future capital expenditures and anticipated credit needs; - · comply with applicable law or any loan agreement, security agreement, mortgage, debt instrument or other agreement or obligation; - provide funds to make Series A Preferred Distributions, Series B Preferred Distributions and Series C Preferred Distributions (as each such term is defined in our partnership agreement); or - provide funds for distributions to our unitholders for any one or more of the next four quarters; provided, however, that the general partner may not establish cash reserves pursuant to this sub-point if the effect of such reserves would be that we would be unable to distribute an amount equal to \$0.35 per common unit on all common units with respect to such quarter; - plus, if our general partner so determines, all or a portion of cash or cash equivalents on hand on the date of determination of available cash for such quarter.